spiral/docs/docs/en/cookbook/simple-chat.md

 }
 ```

-After we have created factories, we can create seeders that will use them to fill the database.
+To fill the database with test data, create seeders that use the previously created factories.

 ### UserTableSeeder

+To create a `UserTableSeeder` class, run the following command:

 ```teriminal
 php app.php create:seeder UserTableSeeder
 ```

-And modify it:
+Once the `UserTableSeeder` class is created, modify the contents of the `app/database/Seeder/UserTableSeeder.php` file
+to look like the following:

 ```php app/database/Seeder/UserTableSeeder.php
 namespace Database\Seeder;